 Planning a trip to Tasmania?
-The small island is jam packed full of enchanting waterfalls to photograph, mountains to climb and trails to explore.
-You’ll probably feel a bit overwhelmed at all of the things to do in Tasmania at first; which is where this Tasmania road trip Itinerary comes in!
+The small island is jam packed full of enchanting waterfalls perfect for practicing your travel photography, mountains screaming out to be climbed and many of Australia’s best trails to explore.
+You’ll probably feel a bit overwhelmed at all of the things to do in Tasmania at first; which is where this Tasmania road trip itinerary comes in!
 After three weeks road tripping the island and extensive research, I have put together this ultimate Tasmania itinerary, which accounts for the very best national parks, mountains, lakes and culture in the Australian state.

 This Tasmania itinerary begins in Devonport and loops around in a circle; this is presuming you’ll be taking the Spirit of Tasmania ferry from Melbourne with your own vehicle.
 If you have your own car already, this is the most cost-effective option, despite the high ferry cost!
 If you don’t have a car, fear not, lots of companies in Hobart offer great rental prices.
 If you’re planning on flying into Tasmania, just begin this Tasmania itinerary in Hobart and follow the loop around from there!